 VA Home Loan Purchase: The VA purchase program allows eligible homebuyers to finance up to 100% of the purchase price.
 Since the end of down payment assistance programs in 2008, the VA loan program has become one of the last remaining 100% home loans in the nation.
 With many conventional loans now requiring 10-20% down payment, the Veteran’s Assistance home loan is a great choice for home buyers with limited or no down payment.
-The best part of the VA program is NO monthly mortgage insurance charge.
-Below we will discuss some VA program benefits and things applicants should know about eligibility.
-The information below will help you be prepared for your VA loan application.
+The best part of the program is NO monthly mortgage insurance charge.
+Below we will discuss some program benefits and things applicants should know about eligibility.
+The information below will help you better prepare for the loan application process.

 VA Mortgage Program Benefits:

-- VA 100% financing home purchases: Most conventional lenders require at least 10% down payment which is not possible for many Veterans and military families.
+- 100% financing home purchases: Most conventional lenders require at least 10% down payment which is not possible for many Veterans and military families.
 FHA requires a 3.5% down payment and has very high monthly mortgage insurance.
-Because a VA Mortgage is guaranteed to the lender (by Veterans Administration) they do not require a down payment.
+Because the program is guaranteed to the lender or bank (by Veterans Administration) they do not require a down payment.

-- VA loans have very low-interest rates: Because VA Mortgages are guaranteed by the Department of Veterans Affairs, the risk level associated with default is much lower.
-As a result, the interest rates are usually lower than a conventional program with less than 20% down.
-Like a VA loan, FHA and USDA loan programs are also backed by the government and have similar interest rates.
+- Low interest rates: Because the program is backed by the Department of Veterans Affairs, the risk level associated with default is much lower.
+As a result, VA interest rates are usually lower than a conventional program with less than 20% down.
+FHA and USDA loans also backed by the government and have similar interest rates.

-- VA can be used to purchase just about any home: The VA purchase mortgage can be used for any HUD compliant single family home, town home or approved condo.
+- Just about any home is eligible: The mortgage can be used for any HUD compliant single family home, townhome or condo.
 All properties must meet the basic HUD standards in regards to condition and safety.
 All government mortgage programs like VA, FHA, and USDA follow similar property condition guidelines.
 The home seller can be anyone – bank owned REO, foreclosure, short sale, or “buy owner” type seller.
 The property must be a primary home, no investment home purchases permitted.
 Please note we do not offer financing on mobile or manufactured homes.

-- Easy qualifying criteria: VA Mortgage guidelines are more flexible than many other loan programs.
-The VA mortgage is guaranteed by the government and most lenders have lower credit requirements, making them easier to qualify.
-Current minimum credit score requirement for most mortgage companies is 620.
+- Easy qualifying criteria: Guidelines are more flexible than many other loan programs.
+Since the program is guaranteed by the government, most lenders have lower credit requirements, making them easier to qualify.
+Current minimum credit score requirement for most lenders is 620.

-- VA Jumbo Mortgage: High balance loan options up to 1.5mil now available to home buyers in high-cost locations.
+- VA Jumbo Mortgage: High balance loan options up to 1.5mil now available to buyers in high-cost locations.
 Please read more about VA Jumbo loans here.
 Please also view the video below.